wp-plugins/delete-me/readme.txt

 * A user clicks the delete link, which by default says `Delete Profile`, but can be changed.

-* User is prompted to confirm they want to delete themselves ( OK | Cancel ).
+* User is asked to confirm they want to delete themselves, [OK] or [Cancel].

-* If ( OK ) the user is deleted along with all their Posts, Links, and ( optionally ) Comments.
+* If [OK] the user is deleted along with all their Posts, Links, and (optionally) Comments.

-* Deleted user is redirected to the landing page URL, which by default is your home page, but can be changed.
+* Deleted user is redirected to the landing page URL, which by default is your homepage, but can be changed.

 Settings available:

-* Select specific WordPress roles ( e.g. Subscriber, Contributor, etc. ) you want to allow to delete themselves using Delete Me.
+* Select specific WordPress roles (e.g. Subscriber) you want to allow to delete themselves using Delete Me.

 * `class` and `style` attributes of the delete link.

-* `<a>` tag clickable content ( i.e. text, image, both ) of the delete link.
+* `<a>` tag clickable content of the delete link.

+* Javascript confirm text.

-* Landing page URL ( i.e. where deleted users are redirected ).
+* Landing page URL.

 * Multisite: Delete user from Network if they no longer belong to any other Network Sites after deletion from current Site.